 b.
 Minors under the age of consent;

-- persons whose mental disabilities prohibit sound judgment
+c.
+Persons whose mental disabilities prohibit sound judgment;

-- persons physically or mentally incapacitated, either voluntarily or involuntarily, as a result of alcohol or other drug consumption
+d.
+Persons physically or mentally incapacitated, either voluntarily or involuntarily, as a result of alcohol or other drug consumption; and

-- individuals who are unconscious, unaware, or otherwise physically helpless
+e.
+Individuals who are unconscious, unaware, or otherwise physically incapacitated.

 4. Lack of consent may also be communicated through the use of non-verbal expressions or actions indicating resistance.